 Paul Tench, an elder at Heath Church, has been involved in a professional capacity with alphabet workshops, a necessary precursor to written translation, with The Seed Company, an offshoot of the Wycliffe Bible Translators.
 He first helped to develop an alphabet for the Tera people of Gombe State in North East Nigeria, and then worked on the alphabet of three other languages in that part of Nigeria, and the Etkywen/Ichen language of Taraba State in the east.

 The Tera translation team completed the whole New Testament in 2016 and published it in 2017.
-Their name in their own language is Nyamtali.
-Three other translation teams have managed to complete their translation of Luke’s Gospel, and hope to publish it as soon as they complete the final editing process with their consultants.
-The Boi language development team have just begun that process with a recommended spelling system.
+Their name in their own language is Nyimatli.
+The Etkywen/Ichen team have also completed the translation of their New Testament, and the three other teams have managed to complete their translation of Luke’s Gospel, and hope to publish it as soon as they complete the final editing process with their consultants.

 In 2011, he paid two visits to Zambia, again at the invitation of the Seed Company, to help prepare alphabets for the Fwe, Kwamashi, Kwangwa and Makoma people, and then to work with the Shanjo people on their spelling system.
 The Shanjo translation team have now completed the whole of Luke’s Gospel; their translation consultant wrote: “I am very pleased with their fine work.
 They have just read the whole book through aloud as a naturalness check and worked hard on the key terms to make sure they are appropriate for each context.”
 They are now working on Matthew, Mark, Acts and James.